NVIDIA-Genomics-Research/AtacWorks/README.md

 The model learns a mapping from (1) to both (2) and (3); in other words, from the noisy coverage track, it learns to predict both the clean coverage track, and the positions of peaks in the clean dataset.

-See [Tutorial 1](tutorials/tutorial1.md) for an advanced workflow detailing the individual steps of data processing, encoding and training and how to modify the parameters used in these steps.
+See [Tutorial 1](tutorials/tutorial1.md) for a workflow detailing the steps of data processing, encoding and model training and how to modify the parameters used in these steps.

 ### 2. Denoising and peak calling using a trained AtacWorks model